 For years, high end video game systems have cost a lot of money.
 The Neo Geo was famously released for the comically high price of $649.99 (well more than $1,000 in today’s dollars), which is far more than even the most advanced systems cost today.
 But really, major video game systems have always had price points launch around geared toward affordability.

 For years, VR technology cost well over $1,000 if any regular consumer wanted to get their hands on it.
 In 2016, when Oculus VR (a Facebook subsidiary) launched the Oculus Rift – one of the first VR headsets aimed at an actual mainstream distribution – it was priced at $599.

-But David Nield of Smarter Living now reports that the price has now dropped to $499, and in the summer of 2017 there were even sales that knocked that down another $100 bucks.
+But David Nield of Smarter Living now reports the price has now dropped to $499, and in the summer of 2017 there were even sales that knocked that down another $100.